Planning for the future can make things much easier

 For example, we have cash machines that talk to you via a headphone plug or if you’re struggling to see the screen at home in front of you, you can change your settings to make it easy to read.

-And don’t forget, if you’re able to fully use your mobile phone, our mobile banking app is packed with features to make your life easier.
-These include being able to ask for a temporary card freeze (if you think you’ve forgotten where you’ve left it, say) request a PIN reminder, and cashback when shopping too.
+And don’t forget, if you’re able to fully use your mobile phone, our app is packed with features to make your life easier.
+These include being able to ask for a temporary card freeze (if you think you’ve forgotten where you’ve left it, say) or requesting a PIN reminder.
 You can also phone our call centre with just a few taps of your smartphone.

 What if something happened to my partner tomorrow?

 After the shock and setback of seeing a partner fall seriously ill or go to hospital, sorting out your finances can seem an unimportant distraction.

 But if your loved one is in charge of the household bank account, it can add a lot of stress to your situation.
 This can be particularly acute when you lose a partner.

 Having a joint account can make life a lot easier in such circumstances, yet today only roughly one in three couples have their income and bills going through a joint account where both can check and run it.
 You can switch to a Barclays joint account using the current account switching service or simply add your partner to an existing account.